Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     private bool Destroyed = false; // bool for when the object had been destroyed
 ```

-* Then I backtracked back to the previous script (movment/look) in which I created a `Raycast` function to check whether the `FlashLightActive` is true, and if so – then a raycast pointer should face the same direction as the direction of the flashlight is currently facing.
+* Then I backtracked back to the previous script (movment/look) in which I created a `Raycast` function to check whether the `FlashLightActive` is `true`, and if so – then a raycast pointer should face the same direction as the direction of the flashlight is currently facing.

 ```C#
     private void RaycastIsOn() // this method will allow the raycast to be on conitnuously under the update function only if the flashlightactive bool is true